Usmansharafa/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script creates the directories 'welcome/', 'welcome/to' and 'welcome/to/school'
 ## 103-commas
 This script lists out the contents of the current directory including hidden files, separated by commas and directories ending with '/'
+## school.mgc
+It is a magic file that can be used with the command 'file' to detect 'School' data files